Frequently Asked Questions

 A detailed itinerary is not necessary for a successful thru-hike.
 In fact, it can set you up for a lot of discouragement and frustration.
 There are many things out of your control that can alter your plans, on a thru-hike, such as weather or injury.
 Sometimes you may find an opportunity for a once-in-a-lifetime experience that sets you back.
 It's important to remain flexible.
 An outline of when you expect to reach specific milestones will be helpful to friends and family back home and keep you on track.
 Be mindful that family members will worry if you do not check in on schedule; make sure they know you cannot entirely predict your schedule and that cell phone reception is spotty.
 Also inform them that you may keep your phone turned off much of the time to save your batteries and protect your phone from inclement weather.

 What are my chances of finishing a thru-hike?

 One in four thru-hikers report completions to ATC.
-Half make it to ATC Headquarters in Harpers Ferry, the “psychological half-way point” on the Trail.
-A variety of reasons cause hikers to leave the Trail before they intended: an injury, running out of money, family matters at home, or finding the experience was not what was anticipated.
+The most common reasons for a hiker leaving the Trail sooner than planned is due to an injury, running out of money, family matters at home, or finding the experience was not what was anticipated.